hacor/unifi-freeradius-ldap/README.md

 ## docker-compose

-After certificates copy to `./certs`.
+After copying the certificates to `./certs`.

 ```
 cd env
 cp freeradius.env.sample freeradius.env
 ```
-then, change the variables values for your environment and:
+Change the variable values for your environment and run the following command:
 ```
 docker-compose up
 ```